supermanko1102/trace-price/README.md

 # Presale Housing Data Management System

+# 預售屋資料管理系統

 ## Project Overview

-This is a presale housing data management system developed using Next.js and MongoDB.
-The system allows administrators to upload presale housing data in CSV format and provides data cleaning functionality.
+This is a presale housing data management system developed using Next.js and MongoDB, focusing on the Taiwan real estate market.
+The system allows administrators to upload and manage presale housing data in CSV format, providing insights into the local property market trends.

 ## Features